 What would it be like to eat bland food every day?
-It wouldn’t be fun.
-It sure wouldn’t be enjoyable!
-But eating bland food for a while could happen to those ill-prepared for a disaster, especially if supplies were difficult to procure.
-Thinking about what kind of spices and oils are important to have on hand for survival cooking, there are a few that would be on my ‘must have’ list.
+It wouldn’t be fun, and it sure wouldn’t be enjoyable!
+But eating bland food for a while could happen to those ill-prepared for a disaster, especially if supplies were difficult to find.

 - Kosher salt

 - Sea salt (read this article for why it’s important)

 - Ground black pepper or black peppercorns

 - Baking powder

 - Baking soda

 - Soy sauce